blake502/Sudoku/README.md

 # Sudoku
 A Sudoku solver written in C using basic recursive/branching algorithm and Wave Function Collapse.
-Ir is not complete yet.
+It is not complete yet.

 # Compiling
 I build with Clang in Windows.
 Visual Studio is virtually a hard requirement to build with Clang on Windows.